DanJMulder/monoibdpriority/README.md

 3. A local instance of CADD annotation tool (v1.6, https://github.com/kircherlab/CADD-scripts/)
 4. A local copy of the gene constraint metrics from gnomAD (v 2.1.1, https://gnomad.broadinstitute.org/downloads#v2-constraint)

-Required software packages are listed at the beginning of each script and can be installed using the `install.packages()` function
+Required software packages are listed at the beginning of each script and can be installed using the `install.packages()` function.

 This pipeline consists of 3 steps:
 Step 1 - Family member VCF Processing.
 Processed into the appropriate format to remove unused data and allow inheritance modelling.